MHDRADI1993/assessment-test/README.md

 ## Notes
 1. for Read excel data , you can find the function for get the excel data in Utils class with all the calls needed in the setup class for that data-driven testing.
 2. for each browser web driver , there is test runner targeting the tag defined in the feature file , so we need to un-comment the call for the test runner in tetng.xml file ,  before run the framework if we need to run on multiple browser
-3. after the execution is completed , you can find the resuslts in the Report/ with screen shoots attached to each test case
+3. after the execution is completed , you can find the results in the Report/ with screen shoots attached to each test case